felixalacampagne/flactagger/00 Git Readme.txt

 So this is a change which will hopefully be push to GitHub without me needed to enter the username and password.

+Yay!
+It seems to have worked.

+git push origin master

+Something uploaded with no password prompts!!
+Let's go for two in a row.

+Now need to figure out how to get the change I made to JustFLAC available in GitHub.
+At the moment the sub-modules appear as references but they don't go anywhere in GitHub when they are clicked.